inno-devops-labs/F23-core-course-labs/app_python/README.md

 - Flask
 - datetime

-## Running the app
+## Running the app directly on the host OS
 Once in the folder containing this doc (`app_python`), start a virtual enviroment, install the requirements, and you're good to go.
-Commands below.
+Commands below

     python3 -m venv .venv